 - Lightweight

 The vision of Tangle is to ensure that all IoT devices (even those with lower computing power) can write data and communicate with the Tangle system.
-This way, every device can perform proof-of-work authentication in minimal time spaces.
+This way, every device can perform proof-of-work authentication in minimal time.
 The lightweight characteristic of Tangle is yet another one of its several advantages.

-- Quantum Security
+- Quantum security

 One of the criticisms of blockchains is that it is easy prey for quantum computers attempting to attack the network, which is because quantum computers are more than a billion times more efficient in performing hash algorithms than their classical contemporaries.